Porsche 911 (997): GT3 RS 4.0 (2011)

 In April 2011 Porsche revealed the final evolution of the 997, the 911 GT3 RS 4.0.
 It featured a 4.0-litre engine utilizing the crankshaft from the GT3 RSR with increased stroke dimensions (from 76.4 mm to 80.4 mm).
-This increased the power to output to 500 PS at 8,250 rpm and 460 Nm of torque at 5,750 rpm.
+This increased the power output to 500 PS at 8,250 rpm and 460 Nm of torque at 5,750 rpm.
 Chassis development was influenced by the GT2 RS and uses parts sourced from other RS 911 models.
 Front dive planes provided additional downforce up front.
 The car weighs in at 1370 kg, giving it a power-to-weight ratio of 370 PS per ton.
 Production was limited to only 600 cars.

 Transmissions

 All models include standard 6-speed manual transmission except for the Turbo S models and Speedster.
 The 7-speed PDK transmission was available in all but GT3, GT3 RS, GT3 Cup, GT3 RS 4.0, GT2, GT2 RS, and Sport Classic models.
 The PDK transmission features a Sport Plus setting that includes launch control and faster shifts.